AhmedAlmijbari/AhmedAlmijbari.github.io/content/Home/Experience.md

     description: '
         Ondracek Lab

-        - Engineered and deployed a state-of-the-art real-time detection and stimulation system to identify and modulate sharp wave ripples with a success rate of more than 97% and a low latency of under 20ms.'
+        - Engineered and deployed a state-of-the-art real-time brain implant closed-loop system to identify and modulate sharp wave ripples associated with learning and memory in the brain with a success rate of more than 97% and a low latency of under 20ms.'

   - title: 'Teaching Assistant, Tutor, Curriculum Development'